 How?
 “Hairs on your scalp go through three main growth phases: active growth, resting and a degenerative phase.
 The hormones of pregnancy help keep hairs in their active growing phase for longer periods of time, which is why hair feels very thick and long when you are pregnant,” explains Joshua Zeichner, M.D., a New York City dermatologist.

 Once you are no longer pregnant, it can all change — all thanks to estrogen.
 After you deliver, the hormonal shifts that occur can take their toll on your hair.
-And soon, you just might experience hair loss along your frontal hairline, especially along each temple.
+And soon, you just might experience hair loss along your frontal hairline, especially along with each temple.

 But it is not like you give birth and all of a sudden you are balding.
 Zeichner explains that the condition, also known as telogen effluvium, occurs when hair rapidly shifts into a degenerative face and falls out all at once.
 The current thought amongst professionals is that these hairs would have shed at a normal rate had the mother not have been pregnant.
 So essentially, you held on to your hair for longer than normal, and now you are losing it more quickly.